-- Day/Night Delay (seconds): Set the delay time, in seconds, before the Day/Night mode switch is made once the set threshold is reached. - Enable IR LED: You can manually enable or disable the IR illuminators that are installed on the camera. - Enable Adaptive IR Compensation: You can enable automatic infrared adjustments through Adaptive IR Compensation.
+- Enable IR LED in Night Mode: You can manually enable or disable the IR illuminators that are installed on the camera.
+If unchecked, the IR LEDs will not turn on in Night mode. - Enable Adaptive IR Compensation: You can enable automatic infrared adjustments through Adaptive IR Compensation.
 This allows the camera to automatically adjust the video image for saturation caused by IR illumination. - Show Auto Contrast ROI: Enabling this option allows you view and select the region of interest.
 The contrast is automatically adjusted based on the selected region. - Enable Night Visibility Check: You can manually enable or disable the night visibility check on a camera.
 The night visibility check, when enabled, performs a periodic test switching between day/night mode to check if there is sufficient light level to switch from night mode to day mode.
 When disabled, the camera will use a less optimal method to determine if the light level is sufficient to switch to day mode.